KBNLresearch/iromlab/doc/setupDbpoweramp.md

 Download and install the following:

 * dBPoweramp Reference, 64-bit version.
 You can purchase it [here](https://www.dbpoweramp.com/purchase.htm).
-Use the download link in the order details e-mail that you received from dBpoweramp after you purchased the sodtware.
+Use the download link in the order details e-mail that you received from dBpoweramp after you purchased the software.
 * [dBpoweramp Batch Ripper](https://www.dbpoweramp.com/install/dBpoweramp-Batch-Ripper.exe)
 * [Nimbie Batch Ripper Driver](https://www.dbpoweramp.com/install/dBpoweramp-Batch-Ripper-Nimbie.exe)